BennyXie/cse15l-lab-reports/Lab-Report-5.md

-# Ways to Use "grep"
+# Ways to Use "Alias"
 ## All cited from [cyberciti.biz](https://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html)
 Alias is a way to make shortcut for your bash terminal.
 It significantly saves your time.
 Here are the ways to use it.
 ### Alias